-Action ('' indicates that this action is dependent on the outcome of earlier actions) Timescale (Lighter sh dependent 2015/16 nading in on the o utcome o escale is ctions) Resources required (in addition to staff time), potential funding sources General G1: Street type matrix analysis Classify all of Watford's streets using the street type matrix.
+Action ('' indicates that this action is dependent on the outcome of earlier actions) Timescale (Lighter sha dependent of 2015/16 2 on the or utcome o f earlier a escale is ctions) Resources required (in addition to staff time), potential funding sources General G1: Street type matrix analysis Classify all of Watford's streets using the street type matrix.
 Use HCC Traffic Sensitive Roads as a guide G2: On-street space in the town centre Create a plan of the desired allocation of space in the town centre area. НСС Started June 2015 Identify where any displaced parking/kerbside uses will be relocated. НСС Started June 2015 Detailed design and consultation on changes to on-street space.
 Design resources HCC funding (if combined with HCC schemes) Implementation of changes to on-street space.
-Capital cost of implementing changes HCC funding (if combined with HCC schemes) Car parking Ca1: Improve the car parking offer in the town centr e Develop a 'User Experience Strategy' for the car parks. СРО Work with Property Services and Citiparks
+Capital cost of implementing changes HCC funding (if combined with HCC schemes) Car parking Ca1: Improve the car parking offer in the town centr ·e Develop a 'User Experience Strategy' for the car parks. СРО Work with Property Services and Citiparks

-Action ('' indicates that this action is dependent on the outcome of earlier actions) (Lighter shading indicates that the timescale is nescure is Responsibility for action (in addition to WBC) Resources required (in addition to staff time), potential funding sources Decide on an evening car parking pricing structure. СРО Work with Property Services and Citiparks Implement any changes to evening car parking pricing. СРО Minor capital cost CPO funded Review and make changes to The Avenue pricing structure. СРО Minor capital cost Parking capital budget Research pay-by-phone (or alternative modern payment method) and suppliers.
+Action ('' indicates that this action is dependent on the outcome of earlier actions) (Lighter shading indicates that the timescale is Responsibility for action (in addition to WBC) Resources required (in addition to staff time), potential funding sources Decide on an evening car parking pricing structure. СРО Work with Property Services and Citiparks Implement any changes to evening car parking pricing. СРО Minor capital cost CPO funded Review and make changes to The Avenue pricing structure. СРО Minor capital cost Parking capital budget Research pay-by-phone (or alternative modern payment method) and suppliers.
 Included within Parking Services Managers PDR + AJS Introduce pay-by-phone (or alternative).
 Capital cost of procuring and implementing system Parking capital budget Implement and monitor the 'User Experience Strategy'. СРО Capital cost of implementing changes CPO or parking capital budget funded Review additional measures; add to the strategy where appropriate.
 Capital cost of implementing any changes CPO or parking capital budget funded Ca2: Formalise short-stay parking provision within t Ca2: Formalise short-stay parking provision within the town centre Explore short stay parking options; decide whether to progress any. private car park owners Started June 2015

-Action ('' indicates that this action is dependent on the outcome of earlier actions) (Lighter shading indicates that the timescale is Responsibility for action (in addition to WBC) Resources required (in addition to staff time), potential funding sources Implement new short stay parking arrangement. private car park owners Capital cost of implementing changes Parking capital budget Ca3: Implement 'pay-by-phone' or similar modern p ayment sys stem at j pay and (display lo ocations w ithin Watford Research pay-by-phone (or alternative modern payment method) and suppliers.
+Action ('' indicates that this action is dependent on the outcome of earlier actions) Timescale (Lighter shad dependent on neseure is Responsibility for action (in addition to WBC) Resources required (in addition to staff time), potential funding sources Implement new short stay parking arrangement. private car park owners Capital cost of implementing changes Parking capital budget Ca3: Implement 'pay-by-phone' or similar modern p ayment syste m at pay an d display l ocations w ithin Watford Research pay-by-phone (or alternative modern payment method) and suppliers.
 Parking Services Manager + Section Head introduce with new contract Introduce pay-by-phone (or alternative).
-Capital cost of procuring and implementing system Parking capital budget Ca4: Continue reviewing options for the multi-storey car parks Assess options for the multi-storey car parks. including WBC property management staff Progress preferred option. including WBC property management staff, CPO Cost of associated interventions Parking capital budget Ca5: Ensure car parking revenue is used to fund tran sport inter vention .S Set up the process for using car parking revenues for transport.
-Section Head and Traffic Engineer Ca6: Work with businesses to encourage employees t Ca6: Work with businesses to encourage employees to commute by alternative modes to ease parking pressure and congestion Contact businesses to gauge interest in a business travel planning forum.
+Capital cost of procuring and implementing system Parking capital budget Ca4: Continue reviewing options for the multi-storey car parks Assess options for the multi-storey car parks. including WBC property management staff Progress preferred option. including WBC property management staff, CPO Cost of associated interventions Parking capital budget Ca5: Ensure car parking revenue is used to fund tran sport interve entions • Set up the process for using car parking revenues for transport.
+Section Head and Traffic Engineer Ca6: Work with businesses to encourage employees to o commute by y alternative modes to ease park ing pressure and conges tion Contact businesses to gauge interest in a business travel planning forum.
 Section Head and HCC